AdamSanyo88/adamonfire/blog.md

     <div class="row">
           <div class="col s12">
 		  <h4>Post collection</h4>
+<h5>Japan is the best holiday destination</h5>
+<p>Many people still think of Japan as an extremely expensive country where you’d need thousands of euros to travel.
+Fortunately, Japan’s economy has been struggling for decades, and the yen has hit historic lows (for example, it has weakened by 13% against the forint this year - almost as much as the US dollar).
+Since there was virtually no inflation for about 25 years, Japan’s overall price level has now become lower than Hungary’s in many respects...<a href="blog-7"><strong> continue reading here</strong></a>.</p>
 <h5>I was given the FIRE green light</h5>
 <p>In the last few months, I was contemplating my ideas on how to actually evaluate my portfolio for FIRE readiness.
 I know my numbers (my expense tracking trial of 2 years is coming to an end in December), I know how to diversify my portfolio, but I am still not sure if everything is at the right place...<a href="blog-6"><strong> continue reading here</strong></a>.</p>
 <br/>